Haidbauer incident: Corporal punishment

-Wittgenstein was reportedly seen as a tyrant by the slower students, delivering slaps on the cheek (Ohrfeigen) as well as pulling hair (Haareziehen).
+Wittgenstein was reportedly seen as a tyrant by the slower students, boxing their ears (Ohrfeigen) as well as pulling hair (Haareziehen).
 He devoted the first two hours of each school day to mathematics, which some of the students recalled years later with horror, according to Monk.
 One villager described him as "that totally insane fellow who wanted to introduce advanced mathematics to our elementary school children."
 The physical punishments were not unusual in Austria for boys at the time, but the villagers were unhappy that he was doing it to the girls too.
 Girls were not expected to grasp algebra, writes Monk, much less have their ears boxed over it.

 Bartley interviewed some of the pupils in 1969.
 They told him that Wittgenstein was a nervous teacher.
 He would break out in a sweat, rub his chin, pull his hair, and bite into a crumpled handkerchief.
 Bartley suggests that, although it seems clear that Wittgenstein did hit the children, some of the incidents may have been exaggerated.
 One boy, the brother of the boy Wittgenstein had wanted to adopt, stuffed a pencil up his nose to make it bleed after Wittgenstein slapped him.
 The story of how Wittgenstein had given a boy a bloody nose spread, and soon other children were playing similar tricks, which included pretending to faint.